Wearrys/Max-SAT/README.md

 ## Data Generator and Correctness Verifier

 The code `myGenerator.py` generates small data and `checker.py` runs them in `mySolver.py` and `BFSolver.py`, verifying the correctness by checking the answers.

+## Efficiency Tester

+The code `myGenerator.py` randomly generates data and `test.py` runs them in `mySolver.py` to test the efficiency of the algorithm in randomly generated data.

 ## References